 Their parent’s goal was “to nurture their talents and interests and expose them to as much as possible so that they could each choose what they liked.”

 As a result, “Both of our children had confidence and ease of learning from their early exposure.
 I believe that having interests and talents promote the self-confidence that helps them to adapt and make good choices.
 The Institutes teaches promoting social grace as well as intellectual pursuits from an early age, which produces good citizens.”

 Jennifer and Michael as young adults.

 Marilyn says, “I thank The Institutes staff for imparting all of their exceptional knowledge and caring.
-The children I saw and met at The Institutes were an inspirational prototype for what can be achieved.
 The skills I learned for teaching the very young helped mold my children into multi-talented individuals.
 I appreciate all of The Institutes work with parents and children in this gentle revolution.”